How to use the Window command line (DOS)

 dir

-After these three lines have been typed into the file save and exit the file.
-If you're in the edit command Click File (or press Alt+F) and then Save.
-After the file has been saved and you're back into the command prompt, typing dir should display the example.bat in the test directory.
+After these three lines are typed into the file, save, and exit the file.
+If you are in the edit command, click File (or press Alt+F) and then Save.
+After the file is saved and you are back at the command prompt, typing dir displays the "example.bat" file in the test directory.

-Now run the batch file to get a better understanding of what a batch file does.
-To run the batch file type example at the prompt.
-This will execute the batch file causing it to clear the screen and then do the dir command and display the directory listing of the test directory.
+Now, run the batch file to get a better understanding of what a batch file does.
+To run the batch file, type example at the prompt, which executes the batch file, clears the screen, and runs the dir command.

 Moving and copying a file

-Now that we've created a file lets move it into an alternate directory.
-To help make things easier lets create another directory to move the file into.
+Now that we've created a file, let's move it into an alternate directory.
+To help make things easier, create another directory for the files.
 So, type mkdir dir2 to create a new directory in the test directory called dir2.
-After the new directory has been created, use the move command to move the example.bat file into that directory type move example.bat dir2 which should return a message indicating that one file was moved.
+After the new directory is created, use the move command to move the example.bat file into that directory.
+To do this, type move example.bat dir2 at the prompt.
+If done successfully, you get a message indicating the file was moved.
 You could also substitute the move command for the copy command to copy the file instead of moving it.

 Rename a file

-After the file has been moved into the dir2 directory lets move into that directory with the cd command so we can rename the file.
-In the dir2 directory lets use the rename command to rename the example file into an alternate name.
-Type rename example.bat first.bat at the prompt to rename the file to first.bat.
-Now when using the dir command you should see the first.bat as the only file.
+After the file is moved into the dir2 directory, move into that directory with the cd command to rename the file.
+In the dir2 directory, use the rename command to rename the example file into an alternate name.
+Type rename example.bat first.bat at the prompt to rename the file to "first.bat."
+Now, when using the dir command, you see "first.bat" as the only file.

 Deleting a file

-Now that we've had our fun with our new file lets delete the file with the del command.
+Now that we've had our fun with our new file, delete the file with the del command.
 Type del first.bat to delete the first.bat file.
-If successful, you will be returned to the prompt with no errors and the dir command will show no files in the current directory.
+If successful, you are returned to the prompt with no errors, and the dir command shows no files in the current directory.

-Tip: When deleting files you can also use wildcards to delete multiple files at once.
+When deleting files, you can also use wildcards to delete multiple files at once.
 For example, if the directory contained several .GIF image files you could type del *.gif to delete all files ending with the .gif file extension.

 Renaming a directory

-Lets go back one directory to get back into the test directory by using the cd.. command mentioned earlier.
-Lets now rename our del2 directory to something else using the same rename command we used earlier.
-At the prompt, type rename dir2 hope to rename the directory to hope.
-After this command has been completed, type dir and you should now see one directory called hope.
+Go back one directory to get back to the test directory using the cd.. command mentioned earlier.
+Now, rename our dir2 directory to something else using the same rename command we used earlier.
+At the prompt, type rename dir2 hope to rename the directory to "hope."
+After this command is completed, type dir and you see one directory called "hope."

 Removing a directory

-Still in the test directory lets now remove the hope directory by using the rmdir command.
+While still in the test directory, remove the hope directory using the rmdir command.
 At the prompt, type rmdir hope to remove the hope directory.

-Tip: If the directory you're trying to remove contains any files or directories, you'll receive an error.
-To prevent this error use the /s option.
-For example, if the hope directory still had the first.bat file you would need to type rmdir /s hope at the prompt.
+If the directory you are trying to remove contains any files or directories, you'll receive an error.
+To prevent this error, use the /s option.
+For example, if the hope directory still had the first.bat file, you would need to type rmdir /s hope at the prompt.

 In conclusion

-Following all of the above sections you should now have a good understanding on how to navigate in the command line, create directories and files, rename files and directories, and delete files and directories.
-As mentioned earlier, there are hundreds of other commands that can be used at the command line.
-If you want to expand your knowledge even more, we highly recommend looking at the options available for each of the above commands and go through our commands overview.
+Now you have a good understanding of how to navigate the command line, create directories and files, rename directories and files, and delete.
+As mentioned earlier, there are hundreds of other commands you can use at the command line.
+To expand your knowledge further, we recommend looking at the options available for each command above and reviewing our commands overview page.
+You can also use our search to find any command by the name of the command or by the action it performs.